alesbe/sorting-visualizer/README.md

 - Run `./install.sh`

 ### 🪟🍎 Windows / MacOS
+Right now the Windows and MacOS implementation is being disscused on [issue #12](https://github.com/alesbe/sorting-visualizer/issues/12)!

-The libraries included with the project only work with g++ compiler, if you want to use it on Windows or macOS, you'll need to [download sfml yourself](https://www.sfml-dev.org/download/sfml/2.5.1/) and compile the source code located in `/src`.
+The libraries included with the project only work with g++ compiler, for now, if you want to use it on Windows or macOS, you'll need to [download sfml yourself](https://www.sfml-dev.org/download/sfml/2.5.1/) and compile the source code located in `/src`.

 ## ⚠️ Reporting Bugs/Issues
 Please, follow [this](https://github.com/alesbe/sorting-visualizer/wiki/Submitting-an-Issue) template!